karanJ2212/weather_report/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Team
+I would like to thank Microverse Team and
-Nelson Sakwa for the amazing on Behance
+Nelson Sakwa for the amazing design on Behance

 <p align="right">(<a href="#readme-top">back to top</a>)</p>